History of Nuclear Medicine: A Century of Innovation and Impact

 Future Directions

-The future of nuclear medicine is being shaped by several exciting trends and advancements, particularly in the realms of personalised medicine, advanced radiopharmaceuticals, and the integration of nanotechnology.
+The future of nuclear medicine is being shaped by several exciting trends and advancements, particularly in the area of personalised medicine, advanced radiopharmaceuticals, and the integration of nanotechnology.
 These developments are poised to significantly enhance the precision and effectiveness of nuclear medicine in both diagnostics and therapy.

 Personalised Medicine